aliencaocao/TIL-2024/nlp/README.md

 new prompt format upgraded: prevent missing quote on heading, prevent premature split by repeat when detected heading or tool in the 2nd half, check for existence of target/tool in prompt to prevent hallucination.
 Retry if not found.
 Fix rare "None" treated as string but not None.
 - Accuracy: 0.9993333333333333
 - Speed Score: 0.8133207179629629

+Above but with regex weapon and replace "target", "deploy", "use" in tool, and "engage" in target as postprocessing:
+- Accuracy: 0.9993333333333333
+- Speed Score: 0.7122024411111112 (probably a bug or GCP issue as all the changes were 4 str.replace after inference)
+Conclusion: VS 0.996 on pretrained, trained perfs better

+Above but without weapon regex or heading (full zero shot on test):

 ## Pretrained Gorilla OpenFunctionsV2 EXL 5.0bit hb6 calibrated on default set + train set, eval on full train set